选择您的 Cookie 首选项

 When you create a device, you can specify its physical location, and the site where it's located.
 A device can have a more specific location than the site, for example, a building in a campus or a floor in a building.
 When you create a link, you create it for a specific site.
 You can then associate a device with a link.

 To connect your on-premises network to your AWS resources, associate a customer gateway that's in your global network with the device.
-If you've created a device to represent a virtual appliance sitting inside your VPC, and you've established a Transit Gateway Connect peer from your virtual appliance to your AWS Transit Gateway, associate a Transit Gateway Connect peer with the device to connect your virtual appliance network to your AWS resources.
+If you've created a device to represent a virtual appliance sitting inside your VPC, and you've established a Connect peer from your virtual appliance to your AWS Transit Gateway, associate a Connect peer with the device to connect your virtual appliance network to your AWS resources.
 In the following diagram, the on-premises network is connected to a transit gateway through a Site-to-Site VPN connection.

 On-premises network